Ruckus is a 501c3 nonprofit based in Louisville, KY.

 We seek to lift up and archive voices, perspectives, and histories that are often overlooked.
 Our work supports and celebrates individual artists, holds institutions more accountable to the workers they employ and the public they serve, and positions our region as diverse and innovative.
 As we continue to cultivate a more robust art community, Ruckus is dedicated to questioning both what art is and what art could be in the future.

 If you are interested in contributing to Ruckus as a paid writer, please review the information found on our submission page.
-Our compensations range from $150-$180 per article, depending on the format, and we also compensate writers for some travel expenses for work that involve site visits outside of Louisville.
+Our compensations range from $150-$180 per article, depending on the format.

 Ruckus acknowledges that it is a publication and nonprofit organization that operates on stolen land primarily belonging to the Shawnee, Cherokee, Chickasaw, and Osage peoples.
 To learn more about where these regions intersect with the one now considered “Kentucky,” and the erasure and suppression of their respective histories, visit the resources put together by Kentuckians for the Commonwealth.